BA English language and literature, BA Linguistics or something comparable

 All humans can learn any language as a native tongue.
 For this reason, the most central hypothesis in current linguistic research is that all languages share abstract syntactic principles.
 The first goal of comparative syntactic investigations is to discover whether syntactic principles are shared in this sense and what kind of principles are shared this way.
 The second goal is to understand how these principles allow for variation among languages and how syntactic variables are connected.
 This leads to a general theory of syntax for natural languages.
 The first part of this course (Blok 1) is an introduction to comparative syntax.
 We discuss and compare the most imporant theories, such as Principles and Parameters, Minimalism, Parameter hierarchy and the different levels of syntactic variation, microvariation (between dialects), mesovariation (between typologically related languages) and macrovariation (between typologically different languages).
 We also discuss possible research methods in comparative syntax and get to know online databases that are available.

-Students can understand the most important issues in comparative syntactic research of Chinese languages.
+Students can understand the most important issues in comparative syntactic research of the English language.

 Students have insights into the most important theories in current comparative syntactic research